victortan0/dataeng-solution-architect-tech-task/README.md

 ## Question One

-Harrison.ai has an S3 bucket in their own AWS account named `harrison-ai-landing`  A business partner named annalise.ai is required to copy data from an S3 bucket in their own AWS account into the `harrison-ai-landing` bucket providing harrison.ai with complete ownership of the data.
-The Terraform templates that were used to create the harrison-ai-landing bucket are available in this repo.
+harrison.ai and annalise.ai are business partners.  harrison.ai has an S3 bucket in their AWS Organisation named `harrison-ai-landing`.
+Their business partner annalise.ai is required to copy data from an S3 bucket in their own AWS account into the `harrison-ai-landing` bucket, providing harrison.ai with complete ownership of the data.
+The Terraform templates that were used to create the `harrison-ai-landing` bucket are available in this repo in the `harrison.ai` directory.

 The S3 bucket in annalise.ai was created manually in the AWS Console and already contains all the data ready to be copied.
-It is configured as follows:
+It contains approximately 100 million objects with an average size of 100KB.
+The bucket is configured as follows:
 - Name: annalise-ai-datalake
 - No versioning
-- Private acl
+- Private ACL
 - AES256 encryption